 Schock Construction in Sammamish Schock Construction, Inc.- 25621 SE 28th St., Sammamish, WA 98075 - 425-766-0479 - SCHOCCI898KR Copyright 2019.
 All Rights Reserved.

 Elegant and Sophisticated - Transitional Kitchen, Buffet and Media Room.These clients had an elegant and modern home; however, they desired a larger island to improve the functionality and scale of the room.
 The kitchen layout remained in place, but we replaced their highly patterned granite with a more subtle look, using soapstone for the island countertop and changing the highly textured black stacked stone backsplash to a clean and classic marble, which lifts and lightens the space.
-The posts for the island were designed and matched to the client’s newel stair posts, bring cohesiveness and structure to the kitchen.
-Their stainless steel sink was replaced with a Blanco Silgranit sink with an updated Moen stainless steel faucet.
-To add a little fun, we used Elk Lighting polished nickel/zinc pendants which had a slight modern farmhouse look.
+The posts for the island were designed and matched to the client’s newel stair posts, bringing cohesiveness and structure to the kitchen.
+The stainless steel sink was replaced with a Blanco Silgranit sink with an updated Moen stainless steel faucet.
+To add a little fun, we used Elk Lighting polished nickel/zinc pendants, which had a slight modern farmhouse look.

 Behind the kitchen was a breezeway with an open space that was not being used.
 We decided that it would be a perfect place for a buffet area since the adjoining room was the formal dining room and we were going to be adding a wine cooler at the end of the hallway.
 We added depth and elegance by adding a textured wall paper and can lights above the inset walnut cabinets.
 The flow and functionality of the space improved greatly, not to mention the added glitz made entertaining even more fun!